Lego Unveils New Atari 2600 Set

 The Best Selling Video Game Consoles in History

-Despite the advancement of gaming devices, no other consoles have recorded more sales than Sony’s PlayStation 2.
+Despite the advancement of gaming devices, no other console has recorded more sales than Sony’s PlayStation 2.
 And get this: the iconic console has been discontinued since 2013.
 Throughout its lifetime, PS2 racked up 157,68 million in global sales.
 Following closely behind is rival Nintendo’s portable console Nintendo DS with nearly 155 million global lifetime sales.A major factor in PS2’s popularity was its DVD-friendly feature.
 Remember DVD, the disc that you used to watch movies on?
-Back in PS2’s heyday, the console was relatively cheaper than an actual DVD player in many places.
+Back in the PS2’s heyday, the console was cheaper than an actual DVD player in many places.
 PS2 was also one of the first devices to be backward compatible.
 It allowed gamers to play most of their PS1 games on PS2, eliminating the necessity to buy a whole new set of games as well as retaining the fanbase.Though long hath the king reigned on top, eventually it’ll have to concede.
 Now, the top contender to possibly take that #1 spot happens to be Nintendo Switch.
-In early 2022, the console broke the record for fastest 100 million units sold.Checkout the full list of the best-selling video game console of all time over at Visual Capitalist.#GamingConsole #Nintendo #PlayStation #PS2 #Sony #NintendoDS #gaming #NintendoSwitchImage: vgchartz.com/Enrique Mendoza Tincopa @datavizadventure
+In early 2022, the console broke the record for fastest 100 million units sold.Check out the full list of the best-selling video game console of all time over at Visual Capitalist.#GamingConsole #Nintendo #PlayStation #PS2 #Sony #NintendoDS #gaming #NintendoSwitchImage: vgchartz.com/Enrique Mendoza Tincopa @datavizadventure

 Hacker Turned the Fake Portable GameCube Advance Into a Real Console